MatthewHahn73/Database-Access/README.md

 # Database-Access

-Basic implementation of a MySql library in python Requires mysqlclient library
-  -Can be installed via pip with pip install mysqlclient
+Simple implementation of using MySQL in Java, Python, and C++